lbl-srg/obc/specification/source/glossary.rst

    Mode
      In CDL, by mode we mean a signal that can take on multiple distinct values, such as ``On``, ``Off``, ``PreCool``.

+   Non-HVAC System
+     Any non-HVAC plant coupled with the control system.

+   Plant
+     The term plant can be used for any controlled system, such as primary HVAC system (chiller/boiler plant), secondary HVAC system (AHU, terminal boxes), lighting system, an active facade, etc. A plant can be both HVAC and non-HVAC.